DavesCodeMusings/samba-anon/README.md

 # samba-anon
-Anonymous Samba share in a Docker container.
+Anonymous Samba share in a Docker container for Raspberry Pi / ARM.